deep5050/deep5050/README.md

 - 🌱 I’m currently learning openwrt
 - 💬 Ask me about Linux
 - 📫 How to reach me: d.pal5050@gmail.com
-- ⚡ Fun fact: don't have a girlfriend :(
+- ⚡ Fun fact: I don't have a girlfriend :(